arvindsri84/metallica/README.md

 # Metallica

-A sample fullstack application build in Java 8, SpringBoot and Angular
+A sample fullstack application build in Java 8, Angular and SpringBoot ( using Netflix libraries like Eureka, Zuul, Ribbon and feign )

 ## Steps for Setting up the application locally -